LeivoSepp/Smart-heating-management-with-Shelly/README.md

 <img src="images/checklocation.jpg" alt="Check location" width="500">

-If you are not saticfied with the Shelly identified location then put a pin into googl maps, copy latitude/longitude and overwrite your Shelly location.
+If you are not satisfied with the Shelly identified location then put a pin into googl maps, copy latitude/longitude and overwrite your Shelly location.

 <img src="images/locationdata.jpg" alt="Find location data with googl maps" width="500">

 The temperature and heating time relationship is called **heating curve**.

-## How the heating curve is looks like?
+## How the heating curve looks like?

 Heating time is based on your household insulation.
-For example an old and not insulated house need 10 h heating if outside is -5 degrees, while new A-class house might need only 4 hours.
+For example an old and not insulated house needs 10 h heating if outside is -5 degrees, while new A-class house might need only 4 hours.

 This is the reason the scipt has parameter ``heatingCurve`` which is used to set the best heating curve for each household.